Aliin/Symposium/README.md

 I'll set up a four-folder structure for the start.
 We'll probably change that and work that over - I don't really know about MVC, which is "Model View Controller" and a way of setting up your files and functions.
 This is just for a start.

-Main Folder -> subdirectories "displayed", "includes", "database" and "resources".
+Main Folder -> subdirectories "public", "includes", "database" and "resources".

 ### Folder Contents

-In the "displayed" folder, I will put the file "index.php".
+In the "public" folder, I will put the file "index.php".
 This is traditionally the starting page.
 It will hold the html of the starting / main page and some php code that displays the html we need to display.
 This is the only folder the website visitor should have access to.
 At the beginning, "index.php" will be the page where the categories for the threads are displayed.
 If you click on a category, a new page will open that shows the threads belonging to the category.

 The php code in index.php should do nothing but call functions that display in html what the user should see.
 The functions themselves should be in files contained in the "includes" folder.
 Pictures and other resources used should be in the "resources" folder.
 In the "database" folder, there will be a "mysql_setup.php" file that sets up the mysql tables for you.
 It will be changed everytime we add something new to the database.
 So first it will delete the old tables and then create the updated tables.
 It will connect to the database using the login data from the user-dependent "connect_data" file as described in "GETTING STARTED" above.